The secret to how Heathrow Airport flies 78 million passengers a year

-Plenty of people have flown from Heathrow Airport .
+Plenty of people have flown from Heathrow Airport.
 In fact in 2017 there were 78 million passengers travelling through the airport, but few get to see life beyond the terminals.

 Heathrow is changing behind the scenes, and we've been invited inside to see how they work.